Easter Rising: The Rising outside Dublin

-Fingal
+Ashbourne

-In Fingal (north County Dublin), about 60 Volunteers mobilised near Swords.
+In north County Dublin, about 60 Volunteers mobilised near Swords.
 They belonged to the 5th Battalion of the Dublin Brigade (also known as the Fingal Battalion), and were led by Thomas Ashe and his second in command, Richard Mulcahy.
 Unlike the rebels elsewhere, the Fingal Battalion successfully employed guerrilla tactics.
 They set up camp and Ashe split the battalion into four sections: three would undertake operations while the fourth was kept in reserve, guarding camp and foraging for food.
 The Volunteers moved against the RIC barracks in Swords, Donabate and Garristown, forcing the RIC to surrender and seizing all the weapons.
 They also damaged railway lines and cut telegraph wires.
-The railway line at Blanchardstown was bombed to prevent a troop train reaching Dublin.
+The railway line at Blanchardstown was bombed to prevent a troop train from reaching Dublin.
 This derailed a cattle train, which had been sent ahead of the troop train.

 The only large-scale engagement of the Rising, outside Dublin city, was at Ashbourne, County Meath.
 On Friday, about 35 Fingal Volunteers surrounded the Ashbourne RIC barracks and called on it to surrender, but the RIC responded with a volley of gunfire.
 A firefight followed, and the RIC surrendered after the Volunteers attacked the building with a homemade grenade.
 Before the surrender could be taken, up to sixty RIC men arrived in a convoy, sparking a five-hour gun battle, in which eight RIC men were killed and 18 wounded.
 Two Volunteers were also killed and five wounded, and a civilian was fatally shot.
 The RIC surrendered and were disarmed.
 Ashe let them go after warning them not to fight against the Irish Republic again.
 Ashe's men camped at Kilsalaghan near Dublin until they received orders to surrender on Saturday.
 The Fingal Battalion's tactics during the Rising foreshadowed those of the IRA during the War of Independence that followed.

 Volunteer contingents also mobilised nearby in counties Meath and Louth but proved unable to link up with the North Dublin unit until after it had surrendered.
 In County Louth, Volunteers shot dead an RIC man near the village of Castlebellingham on 24 April, in an incident in which 15 RIC men were also taken prisoner.